Women Who Stand Beside Us

 I am an artist and designer whose work explores protection, resilience, belonging, and empowerment through sculpture, public art, and spatial design.
 My practice is inspired by the relationships that help us navigate vulnerability and strength, particularly the women, mentors, mothers, sisters, and friends who offer guidance, wisdom, support, and care throughout our lives.

-My current body of work in development, Women Who Stand Beside Us, honors the often-unseen contributions of women who help others endure, grow, and thrive.
-Through a series of paintings, sculptural studies, and future public art proposals, I explore themes of resilience, boundaries, collective care, and empowerment.
-The long-term vision for the series is to create works that range from intimate studio pieces to monumental public sculptures that celebrate the women who help us feel seen, supported, and protected.
+My current body of work, Women Who Stand Beside Us, honors the often unseen contributions of women who help others endure, grow, and thrive.
+Through paintings, sculptural studies, and future public art proposals, I explore themes of resilience, collective care, and empowerment, with the long term vision of creating both intimate works and monumental public sculptures.

 As both an artist and designer, I am drawn to the intersection of form, meaning, and human experience.
-My goal is to create work that contributes beauty, strength, and care to the communities it serves while honoring the relationships that connect us to one another.
+My goal is to create work that contributes beauty, strength, and care to the communities it serves while encouraging women to dream, awaken their spirit, and claim space in the world.

 Women Who Stand Beside Us

 Women Who Stand Beside Us is a conceptual series of paintings, sculptures, and future public art works currently in development.
-The series honors the women who guide, support, protect, and uplift us throughout our lives.
-Inspired by mothers, mentors, sisters, friends, and community leaders, the work explores themes of resilience, belonging, empowerment, and collective care.
+Inspired by the women who have offered guidance, protection, wisdom, and care throughout my life, the series explores themes of resilience, belonging, healing, empowerment, and collective support.

-Currently in its concept phase, Women Who Stand Beside Us is evolving through sketches, paintings, sculptural studies, and public art proposals.
-The long-term vision is to create a body of work that spans intimate studio pieces and monumental public sculptures, offering spaces for reflection, recognition, and gratitude.
+Currently in its concept phase, Women Who Stand Beside Us is evolving through sketches, paintings, and sculptural studies.
+The long term vision is to create a body of work that spans intimate studio pieces and monumental public murals and sculptures, offering spaces for reflection, recognition, healing, and gratitude.